Henning High School: History

 The town of Henning is located in eastern Illinois in central Vermilion County.
 U.S. Route 136 passes through Henning which sits west of Illinois Route 1.
 The C&EI Railroad (Chicago and Eastern Illinois) and the IC Railroad (Illinois Central) both had spurs that crossed in Henning.
 The IC is no longer active; the C&EI spur ends in Henning for the purpose of serving the grain elevator still there.
 The Indiana / Illinois state line is just nine miles east of Henning.
 A town of note in the area includes Danville just 11 miles south and a little east of Henning.

 It is known that Henning residents supported their own school system for many years.
 The school, established probably in the late 19th century, flourished for about five decades.
 Subsequently, consolidation negotiations began with the neighboring town of Bismarck, Illinois, This brought about the Bismarck-Henning School District and the Bismarck Henning High School.
 The last mention of either Bismarck or Henning on the IHSA web site is Henning competing in the Speech Sweepstakes competition in 1946.
 The earliest mention of the Bismarck-Henning Consolidated High School is 1960 for football.

 Henning High School was purchased in 1999 by Full Fill Industries, LLC and is now home to their aerosol manufacturing plant.
+As of July 1st 2024, Full Fill was acquired by Conagra Brands.